-- 1. Covering a Part D drug for you that is not on our "Drug List."
-If we agree to cover a drug not on the "Drug List," you will need to pay the cost-sharing amount that applies to drugs in Tier 3 for non-preferred brand drugs.
-You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
-Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List."
-If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 3.
+1. Covering a Part D drug for you that is not on our Drug List.
+If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in tier 3.
+You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug.

+- 2. Removing a restriction for a covered drug.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the cost-sharing amount we require you to pay for the drug. - 3.
 Changing coverage of a drug to a lower cost-sharing tier.
-Every drug on our "Drug List" is in one of five cost-sharing tiers.
-In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug. - If our "Drug List" contains alternative drug(s) for treating your medical condition that are in a lower cost-sharing tier than your drug, you can ask us to cover your drug at the cost-sharing amount that applies to the alternative drug(s).
+Every drug on our Drug List is in one of five (5) cost-sharing tiers.
+In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug. - If our Drug List contains alternative drug(s) for treating your medical condition that are in a lower cost-sharing tier than your drug, you can ask us to cover your drug at the cost-sharing amount that applies to the alternative drug(s). - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - You cannot ask us to change the cost-sharing tier for any drug in Tier 4 (Specialty Tier). - If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.